 Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

-- Import datasets by uploading them directly via the web UI or by using the file system (self-hosted instances only).
+- Import datasets by uploading them directly via the web UI, streaming them from a remote server/the cloud, or by using the file system.

 - Configure the dataset defaults and permissions to your specification.